shenniger/microkanren-cpp-templates/README.md

 WIP.
 See `example.cpp` for a small working example that demonstrates how to use this.

 # Dependencies
 Clang.
-GCC does not work due to a bug.
+GCC does not work due to a compiler bug (https://gcc.gnu.org/bugzilla/show_bug.cgi?id=85282).

 # See also
 - μKanren: A Minimal Functional Core for Relational Programming http://webyrd.net/scheme-2013/papers/HemannMuKanren2013.pdf